 We have drawn together this guidance to provide more information about the effect of Data Protection legislation on the processing of student and staff data by HESA.
-It is not intended as a guide to the Data Protection Act 1998 (DPA1998).
+It is not intended as a guide to the GDPR or the Data Protection Act 2018.

 New subscriber to HESA?

 If you are submitting student data from a Further Education Institution in Wales funded by HEFCW please read this.

 - Personal Data in the HESA records

 - Sensitive personal data/Special categories of personal data

 - Graduate outcomes survey

 - Obligations of HE providers to provide data to HESA

 HESA (Higher Education Statistics Agency Limited) is the official agency for the collection, analysis and dissemination of quantitative information about higher education (HE) in the UK, and the Designated Data Body for England.

 HESA collects information from higher education providers in the UK at the request of its Statutory Customers.